KeyboardKit/website/collections/_posts/2023/2023-10-16-gurray-indigenous-keyboard.md

 ![Gurray icon]({{page.image}})

-The [WCC Language Program]({{page.wcclp}}) work with and support First Nation's Language Groups to document, promote and develop physical/digital language learning resources.
+The [WCC Language Program]({{page.wcclp}}) works with and supports First Nation's Language Groups to develop, document, and promote physical/digital language learning resources.

 WCC LP approached Anomaly with a vision of using cutting-edge technologies like computer vision to build delightful educational and communication experiences.